 WHAT'S THE RIGHT THING TO DO?

-1. A short way to the air bath.
+- A short way to the air bath.
 Walk around there, do not stand still.
 Inhale and exhale consciously on a regular basis.

 WHY?
-Rapid cooling via the respiratory tract, increased oxygen supply (hot air contains less oxygen), walking around prevents blood from sinking into the legs (drop in blood pressure).
+Rapid cooling via the respiratory tract, increased oxygen supply (hot air contains less oxygen), walking around prevents blood from sinking into the legs (drop in blood pressure). - Before the feeling of shivering, pour over cold water: pour without pressure far from the heart (feet, hands) to near the heart (groin, shoulder, back, chest).

 WHY?
-Cools down further, promotes blood circulation towards the heart by contracting blood vessels, strong reaction stimulus and good vascular training.
+Cools down further, promotes blood circulation towards the heart by contracting blood vessels, strong reaction stimulus and good vascular training. - Possibly also immersion bath - immerse completely only briefly (seconds).

 WHY?
-Strong stimulus (caution: rapid rise in blood pressure).
+Strong stimulus (caution: rapid rise in blood pressure). - After cold pouring possibly a warm foot bath.

 WHY?
 Supports further cooling from the inside out via reflex effects.